tomjoht/learnapidoc/_docs/Testing your documentation/testingdocs_testing_assumptions.md

 This is why checking over your own instructions by walking through the steps yourself becomes problematic.
 The first rule of usability is to know the user, and also to recognize that you aren't the user.

-With developer documentation, usually the audience's skill level is far beyond my own, so adding little notes that clarify obvious instruction (such as saying that the `$` in code samples signals a command prompt and shouldn't be typed in the actual command) isn't essential.
+With developer documentation, usually the audience's skill level is far beyond my own, so adding little notes that clarify obvious instruction (such as saying that the `$` in code samples signals a command prompt and shouldn't be typed in the actual command, or that ellipses `...` in code blocks indicates truncated code and shouldn't be copied and pasted) isn't essential.
 But adding these notes can't hurt, especially when some users of the documentation are product marketers rather than developers.

-The solution to addressing different audiences doesn't involve writing entirely different sets of documentation, as some have suggested.
+The solution to addressing different audiences doesn't involve writing entirely different sets of documentation.
 You can link potentially unfamiliar terms to a glossary or reference section where beginners can ramp up on the basics.
-You can likewise "sidebar out" into special advanced topics for those scenarios when you want to give some power-level instruction but don't want to hold a user's hand through the whole process.
+You can likewise provide links to separate, advanced topics for those scenarios when you want to give some power-level instruction but don't want to hold a user's hand through the whole process.
 You don't have to offer just one path through the doc set.

 The problem, though, is learning to see the blind spots.
 If you're the only one testing your instructions, they might seem perfectly clear to you.
-I think most developers also feel this way after they write something.
+Most developers also feel this way after they write something.
 They usually take the approach of rendering the instruction in the most concise way possible, assuming their audience knows exactly what they do.

 But the audience *doesn't* know exactly what you know, and although you might feel like what you've written is crystal clear, because c'mon, everyone knows how to clear their cache, in reality you won't know until you *test your instructions against an audience*.